 Therefore, all deposits held by an account holder with a single banking institution must be added together towards the $250,000 FCS limit, and this includes accounts with any other banking businesses that the licenced banking institution may operate under a different trading name.

 Bendigo and Adelaide Bank Limited’s network of brands and joint ventures provide a wide range of products and services, and those that are covered by the FCS are Bendigo Bank, Adelaide Bank, Community Bank, Alliance Bank, Community Sector Banking, Rural Bank and Delphi Bank.

 3. Where can I get further information on the FCS?

-For further information about the Code of Banking Practice visit the Australian Bankers Association website.
+For further information about the Banking Code of Practice, visit the Australian Banking Association website.

 Adelaide Bank has adopted the ePayments Code (formally known as the Electronic Funds Transfer Code of Conduct).

 Code of Operation for the Department of Human Services and the Department of Veterans' Affairs

 The Code of Operation covers the recovery of debts from Department of Human Services income support payments or Department of Veterans' Affairs (DVA) payments.
 It aims to ensure that recipients of income support payments and DVA payments have sufficient income to maintain adequate food and shelter.

 The Family Law Guidelines outline how Adelaide Bank (the Bank) will deal with applications for transfers of mortgage and consents to transfer of title as per a Family Court determination or approval and otherwise enforce debts affected by a family law property settlement.

 Code of Conduct